Xyresic/MKS21X-FinalProject/README.md

  - sinh(value), cosh(value), tanh(value)

 Warning: Values may be slightly off due to floating point arithmetic rounding errors.

 Warning: We sacrificed speed for more accurate graphs when graphing relations (graphs where y is manipulated and not just x).
-Each relations can take up to a minute to graph.
+Each relation can take up to a minute to graph.
 Graphing relations is very buggy and will come out jagged and sometimes not continuous.

 Development Log: